sajeeth1009/video_analyzer/README.md

 ```

 You can open the environment file to update the field `BACKEND_HOST` to the correct IP.
 Additionally also set up the port of the
-backend tier for the video annotation tool by specifying it in the field `BACKEND_PORT`
+backend tier for the video annotation tool by specifying it in the field `BACKEND_PORT`.
+By default this remains at 3000.
 ```bash
 $ cd video_analyzer
 $ nano .env